seeker-3/cs302-final-project/README.md

 - "Choose File" to upload an existing audio file (red)
 - "record" to record some audio (blue)
 ![I2](/images/Orginal2.0.png)
-3. Name the audio file (red), select it the audio is a "tune" or a "beat" (blue), and push save (orange)
+3. Name the audio file (red), select it the audio is a "tune" or a "beat" (blue), and push "save" (orange)
 ![I3](/images/Orginal3.0.png)
 4. Tune:
 - To listen back to your audio file, click "process" then the play button